3loop/loop-decoder/apps/docs/src/content/components/memory-abi-loader.md

       result: null,
     }
   },

+  // Set the ABI in the cache
+  // Store it by contract address, event name or signature hash
   set: async (_key, value) => {
     if (value.status === 'success') {
       if (value.result.type === 'address') {